How It Works

 What does it cost?

-The cost for an individual session is $175 for a one-hour session.
-The cost for a group session varies depending on group size and the length of the program.
+The cost for a group session varies depending on group size and length of the program.

 What is your cancellation policy?